kishwarshafin/pepper/docs/training_pepper_margin_deepvariant/how_to_train_deepvariant.md

 * A bam file where reads of a sample are aligned to a reference,
 * Associated reference file to which the reads are aligned (FASTA).
 * Truth VCF file ideally from Genome-In-a-Bottle for the sample.
-* Annotated candidates from PEPPER HP.
+* Annotated candidates from PEPPER.

 In this case we are going to use 50x HG002 data basecalled with Guppy 4.2.2 basecaller.
 ```bash